intel/ros_intel_movidius_ncs/README.md

 ## 1 Introduction
 The Movidius™ Neural Compute Stick ([NCS](https://developer.movidius.com/)) is a tiny fanless deep learning device that you can use to learn AI programming at the edge.
 NCS is powered by the same low power high performance Movidius™ Vision Processing Unit ([VPU](https://www.movidius.com/solutions/vision-processing-unit)) that can be found in millions of smart security cameras, gesture controlled drones, industrial machine vision equipment, and more.
-This project is a ROS wrapper for NC API of [NCS SDK](https://ncsforum.movidius.com/discussion/98/latest-version-movidius-neural-compute-sdk), providing the following features in the latest release(v0.3.0):
+This project is a ROS wrapper for NC API of [NCSDK](https://ncsforum.movidius.com/discussion/98/latest-version-movidius-neural-compute-sdk), providing the following features in the latest release(v0.3.0):
 * A ROS service for classifying objects in a static image file
 * A ROS publisher for classifying objects in a video stream from a USB camera
-* Demo applications to show the capbilities of ROS service and publisher
+* Demo applications to show the capabilities of ROS service and publisher
 * Support multiple [CNN models](#table2)

 There are 2 active branches in this project:
 * master - *stable branch*
   The latest version on it is v0.3.0 which supports NCSDK v1.07.06. master branch is only updated when every milestone release ready.
-* devel - *defualt branch*
+* devel - *default branch*
   This branch is updated from time to time and maintain the latest code on it.
 Each pull request should be submitted based on devel branch.
 We will merge patches to master branch on every milestone release.

 ## 2 Prerequisite